 - Bury scraps deep.
 If you bury food scraps, they should be covered with eight inches of soil, and no garbage should ever be left above ground.
 A wire mesh should also be placed over this below-ground compost and secured with a heavy object to help keep raccoons at bay.

 - Clean up after barbecues.
 Always clean barbecue grills, grease traps, and barbecue area immediately after cooking out, so that remaining food scraps do not attract raccoons.

 - Eliminate access to harborage.
 Raccoons will climb into chimneys and enter attics, crawlspaces, and areas beneath houses, porches, and sheds to harbor and nest or den.
 To close off possible entry areas, cover them with ¼-inch mesh hardware cloth, or with boards or metal flashing.
 Ensure that the entire area is covered with no gaps at the top, bottom or sides.
 This will not only keep out raccoons but also mice, rats, and other wildlife.

 - Keep raccoons out of the house.
-To keep raccoons (as well as many other insects, rodents, and wildlife) from getting onto your roof to enter your home, keep all tree branches and bushes trimmed away from your home.
+To keep raccoons (as well as many other insects, rodents, and wild animals like skunks) from getting onto your roof to enter your home, keep all tree branches and bushes trimmed away from your home.
 Raccoons can also climb decorative ivies, so these should be removed from the home exterior.
 It is also advised that you attach sheets of metal flashing around corners of buildings to keep animals from climbing them.